 Peanut butter and jelly is a classic American flavour combination.
 This combined with an English classic to make peanut butter and jelly scones is sure to be a new favourite.

-You can’t have afternoon tea without scones – they are quite rightly the heroes of the occasion.
-This version is a little different though.
-We use American-style buttermilk shortcake which is a cousin of the scone and the filling is a simple blueberry compote and mascarpone cream.
+In this take on the classic afternoon tea treat, we use American-style buttermilk shortcake which is a cousin of the scone.
+The filling is a simple blueberry compote and mascarpone cream.

 Authentic Wensleydale is only made at the Wensleydale Creamery in Yorkshire.
 Make these scones for a quick, savoury snack – they'll become a crowd favourite in no time.

 American shortcakes are more like scones than biscuits.
-Usually filled with strawberries and cream these pink rhubarb ones are a great British twist.
+Usually filled with strawberries and cream these pink rhubarb ones make for a great British twist.

 Our freezable cheese scones take just 30 minutes to bake and make a great emergency snack that cooks straight from frozen.
 The toasted walnuts give them a little extra crunch.